Welcome to Greater Warren County United Way!

 In cooperation with the

-Strive for Less Than Five focuses on both community-based and school-based strategies to encourage all kids to strive for less than five absences – excused or unexcused – all year.
-Strive for Less Than Five is a cooperative effort between Warren County and Knox County United Ways, the Regional Office of Education, and law enforcement in 5 counties.
-Strive for Less Than Five is programmed in cooperation with Attendance Works!
+Strive for Five focuses on both community-based and school-based strategies to encourage all kids to strive for less than five absences – excused or unexcused – all year.
+Strive for Less Than Five is a cooperative effort between United Way of Greater Warren County and Knox County United Ways, and the Regional Office of Education, serving the entire region.

 We continue to develop new community impact programs and funding opportunities, in cooperation with other community leaders.
 We are committed not only to raising funds for our member agencies with our annual campaign, but in creating new opportunities for the communities we serve.